March Break Camps in Toronto

 125 Brentcliffe Rd., Toronto; Unit 200, 94 Laird Ave., Toronto & Swansea Town Hall, 95 Lavinia Ave., Toronto

 Animal-loving kids will love Pawsitively Pets’ hands-on camps that focus on learning about our furry friends.
 While specific themes vary depending on the campers’ age, all of them feature some quality time with live animals (think creatures such as tortoises, bunnies, and guinea pigs).
-Depending on the location, camps are available for kids ages four to 11, and they run $385 for the week, with single-day options available for $82.50 per day.
+Depending on the location, camps are available for kids ages four to 11.

 Rooks to Cooks